INTERBANK

 Illustrations were also organized by size:

 After organizing and labeling all styles and components, I gathered the team to explain how to use the new UI Kit.
-Whenever we decided to upload a component, I was responsible for updating the kit, which would automatically reflect changes across all our Figma files.
-The final step was to create a Design System and start documenting the behavior of all elements.
+Whenever we decided to upload a new component, I was responsible for updating the kit, which would automatically reflect changes across all our Figma files.
+The final step was to create a Design System and begin documenting the behavior of all elements.

 La Playa Design System